tlswg/tls13-spec/draft-ietf-tls-tls13.md

 a single set of key exchange parameters.
 For instance, a client might offer shares for several elliptic curves or multiple integer DH groups.
 The key_exchange values for each KeyShareEntry MUST by generated independently.
-Clients MUST NOT offer multiple KeyShareEntry values for the same parameters.
+Clients MUST NOT offer multiple KeyShareEntry values for the same group and servers recieving multiple KeyShareEntry values for the same group MUST abort the connection with a fatal "illegal_parameter" alert.
-Clients and servers MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.
+Clients and servers MUST NOT offer or accept any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.
 Servers MUST NOT offer a KeyShareEntry value for a group not offered by the client in its corresponding KeyShare.
-Implementations receiving any KeyShare containing any of these prohibited values MUST abort the connection with a fatal "illegal_parameter" alert.

 If the server selects an (EC)DHE cipher suite and no mutually supported group is available between the two endpoints' KeyShare